Rupam012/PhotoFrame/README.md

-# PhotoFrame App
+# PhotoFrame 📸🖼️

-PhotoFrame is an Android application that allows users to view and navigate through a collection of images using "Next" and "Previous" buttons.
+A simple Java-based application to display some images in a photo frame style.

-## Features
+## Features ✨
 - **Image Navigation**: Users can cycle through images using intuitive navigation buttons.
 - **Edge-to-Edge Display**: Utilizes Android's Edge-to-Edge feature for an immersive viewing experience.
+- **Basic Interface**: A simple UI with an ImageView and two buttons for navigation.
 ## Getting Started

 ### Prerequisites